HughP/dnj-corpus/Writing-System-Descriptions/README.md

 ### The data and its presentation here in the introduction to the corpus

 The data has two states.
- 1. As first received from sources. (as orginal files and as the consolidation of the extracted text from those original files: `initial-starting-corpus.txt`)
+ 1. As first received from sources. (as original files and as the consolidation of the extracted text from those original files: `initial-starting-corpus.txt`)
  2. As finally processed for use in Keyboard layout analysis: `proof-of-concept-text.txt`, `phonemic-corpus.txt`

 The reason for these two states is to faithfully represent the corpus as it was originally received.
-It is felt that this state most faifully represents the text processing and publishing "natural language use" which Dan Language users encounter.
+It is felt that this state most faithfully represents the text processing and publishing "natural language use" which Dan Language users encounter.
 However, to do the keyboard optimization, it is important to look at the intended characters that language users thought they were using.
 It is quite evident that automation has changed a great deal of the intended characters into something unintended.
 This intended state is what is needed to optimize a keyboard layout.

 ### Writing system